pulumi/examples/azure-py-virtual-data-center/README.md

     $ pulumi config set spoke_stem          spoke
     ```

-1. Deploy the new stack with the `pulumi up` command.
-This provisions all the Azure resources necessary in the paired region, including gateways and firewall which will take up to an hour:
+1. Deploy the second stack with the `pulumi up` command.
+This provisions all the Azure resources necessary in the paired region, including gateways and firewall which may take up to an hour:

     ```bash
     $ pulumi up